Sulm (Austria): Economy

-The soil of the Sulm valley is rich, and its economy is characterized by agriculture (mostly maize, but recently also alternative crops) and - on the hillsides and in the Sausal mountain range - also wine with an excellent quality.
+The soil of the Sulm valley is rich, and its economy is characterized by agriculture (mostly maize, but recently also alternative crops) and - on the hillsides and in the Sausal mountain range - also wine.
 A key vegetable product (not only of the Sulm valley but of the entire region) is pumpkin seed oil, an EU-protected specialty.

 Tourism, mainly in the form of hiking and cycling, has developed into a significant economic factor.
 Mostly from the 1970s onward, a service economy has also begun to flourish in the Sulm valley.

 Some areas show significant deposits of clay.
 In earlier times, when peasants went barefoot except on Sundays or special occasions, the clay sticking to their feet made them yellowish-brown and therefore they were nicknamed Gelbfüße ("yellow-feet").
 Especially at Gleinstätten these deposits have long been exploited for brick manufacturing.
 Tondach Gleinstätten AG (part of the Wienerberger AG public construction material company) is of significant importance to the regional economy.
 Two factories of the Assmann Group, at Leibnitz and Gleinstätten, are another major contributor.